 - Self-Leadership Training (SL) – The goal of SL training is to improve a rater’s confidence in their ability to manage employee performance.
 It includes positive self-talk, mental imagery, positive beliefs and thought patterns.

 Performing a Pilot Test

-Before you implement your PMS, it is recommended to test a version of the entire system so that adjustments and revisions can be made as required to achieve the organizational objective.
+Before you implement your PMS, an action plan is required to test a version of the entire system so that adjustments and revisions can be made as required to achieve the organizational objective.

 In the pilot testing phase, evaluations won’t be recorded in the employee’s files; however, the system is implemented in its entirety from beginning to end.
 It will include all the steps that would be required if the system had actually been implemented.